rodrigue89/Swizzle/README.md

 ## Contributing

 Swizzle is not perfect.
 Or rather only as perfect as the people who help.
-If you want to make Swizzle a better languahe, see [the contributing guidelines](https://github.com/SafelySwift/Swizzle/blob/master/CONTRIBUTING.md)!
+If you want to make Swizzle a better language or want to see a feature added/report a bug, see [the contributing guidelines](https://github.com/SafelySwift/Swizzle/blob/master/CONTRIBUTING.md)!

 ## Versions